VincentRoth/anima-bf-character-tools/README.md

 # Licence

-This project is provided under [Creative Common Licence Attribution-NonCommercial-ShareAlike 4.0 Unported (CC BY-NC-SA4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+This application it-self is provided under [Creative Common Licence Attribution-NonCommercial-ShareAlike 4.0 Unported (CC BY-NC-SA4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Application uses Angular, Angular Material and Material Icons.

 It is a derivated work of Anima Beyond Fantasy by Anima Project Studio.

-Application use Angular, Angular Material and Material Icons.
+Data into /src/asset/data folder is intelectual property of Anima Project Studio and are unlicensed for any used.

 Image credits go to:

 - [Wen-M](https://www.deviantart.com/wen-m), Anima illustrations
 - wirelizard [CC0], [via Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Ten_sided_dice.png)

+Images into /src/asset/images and /src/asset/icons folders is intelectual property of Wen-M and/or Anima Project Studio and are unlicensed for any used.

 # ToDo